NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Project Structure/Week 2 performance.md

 ### Build Your First System Quickly

 When building a system it is important to setup a dev, test, and metrics to improve the performance on.
 Build the initial system quickly, then use bias and variance to increase the performance slowly.

+### Training from testing data vs training/dev

+What do you do when you have two sets of data from different distribution
+* You can merge datasets and randomly shuffle them
+    - Advantage same distribution
+    - Downside is that the dev and test set might have more distribution of the larger main set
+    - Andrew does not recommend
+- Andrew suggests taking a slight different approach
+    - Put the new data partially in the train set
+    - However, make the new preferred data results into only the dev and test set